erykpiast/angular-duration-format/README.md

 You can use every separator you want, but be careful.
 Passing format `h hours, m minutes` will produce unexpected results `34 34ours, 17 17inutes`.
 To avoid that, wrap every separator containing reserved letters in quotaion marks, like that `h 'hours', m 'minutes'`. (remember about escaping them in your code!).
 Now, the result should be nicely formatted `34 hours, 17 minutes`.

 ## Additional notes ##
 Note, that you can ommit some unit "levels", but it can produce weird results.
-If in example above you change format to `hh:mm`, result will be `34:1056`, because 17 minutes and 36 seconds it is 1056 seconds.
+If in example above you change format to `hh:ss`, result will be `34:1056`, because 17 minutes and 36 seconds it is 1056 seconds.